wahibhaq/wahibhaq.github.io/_posts/2017-07-26-introducing-urdu-font-comparator-app.md

 So I decided to put an additional effort to somehow compile it together in one place and it's now publicly available on [Github](https://github.com/wahibhaq/urdu-font-comparator-app).
 I have tried to cover topics like what are the problems and proposed solutions of adoption of Urdu on digital devices, Why Nastaleeq is a natural choice over Naskh and current status on different operations systems.
-I forgot to mention but my plan from day 1 was to make the project open-source and available to use by everyone.
+In all honesty, my plan from day 1 was to make the project open-source and available to use by everyone.
 It will help my portfolio but more importantly it was done to be a source of help for other Android devs from Pakistan and maybe it also inspire others to make their work available as open-source.
 There's no much point in keeping it private and then letting the project die or become obsolete.
+So, feel free to fork repo or use any part of the project code.

+This app and the research could be useful for following people:

+* Urdu enthusiast who is just curious to know more about Nastaliq vs Naskh and understand the challenges faced.
+* Project Owner who is responsible to manage publishing an Urdu version of new or existing app.
+* Developer who wants to offer a section or complete app natively in Urdu content.
+* Students who will like to research on related topic and somehow want to reuse any part of the app.
+* If you are an Android developer and just want to explore how things are done in the app.
+Maybe fork it and contribute with improvements :)

 I have been working on this research and the Android app since Feb 2017 and got the first version launched on July 24th, 2017.
 So, overall, many people helped me in some way or another during this 6 month journey and I'm thankful to all of them.
 I have tried to mention all of them in [Contributors list](https://github.com/wahibhaq/urdu-font-comparator-app/blob/master/CONTRIBUTORS.md).

 I would really appreciate if you could: